nwashilia/plato-pizza/README.md

 #### Finger Licking Slice
 The top selling flavour is the **Thai Chicken pizza**.
 While Thai Chicken still held its own as its Large came out as top seller, the **Greek XXL** tumbled to the bottom of the sales race.
 Still on the size matter, the **Big Meat Small 🥩🍕** came out the crowd favourite with a whooping **1914 total sales in the year** (more on this in the extended Dashboard).
-On a whole, the Larges had a high demand through the months; sadly the larger guys (XXLs) didn't have as much customer appeal; barely pulling though each month and not even being asked for in the sale booming month of July. 😢
+On a whole, the Large sizes had a high demand through the months; sadly the larger guys (XXLs) didn't have as much customer appeal; barely pulling though each month and not even being asked for in the sale booming month of July. 😢

 #### Busy O'clock
 Looking into the data, it was obvious that the busiest days of the week were **Thursday, Friday and Saturday**; who wouldn't want to chill after a long week... 😃